 Col Marshall led us through 1 Thessalonians 1:1–2:16 and pointed to how Paul himself was a trainer of ministers—a discipler of disciplemakers.
 Three key points Col highlighted from the text came under the headings 1) word, 2) prayer, and 3) parenting.

-First, Paul’s ministry was word-centered—shaped and powered by the gospel and the Scriptures.
-Col challenged us to “be plain speakers of the…Continue Reading
+First, Paul’s ministry was word-centered—shaped and powered by the gospel and the…Continue Reading

 The Biblical Vision of Christian Ministry